Firefox 59 Will Stop Websites Snooping on Where You've Just Been - Slashdot

 Commenting here just to undo a misclicked moderation to your comment (i HATE those instant combo-boxes).
 (Nothing to see here people, move along.)

-Keep them from removing your pet CSS or JS feature (Score:2)
+Keep them from removing your pet CSS or JS feature (Score:1)

 Without telemetry, how do you expect a browser developer to assess use coverage of the browser's code?
 Without coverage, browser developers have no way to know which bugs to prioritize fixing and no way to know which web standards are used in websites.
 Without information about feature use, browser developers might assume CSS and JavaScript features used in your site are "not widely adopted on the web" and begin the process of removing them from the web standards.